rackerlabs/support-how-to/content/rackspace-email/secure-existing-webmail-private-label-site.md

 - **Applies to:** Administrators of reseller accounts
 - **Difficulty:** Easy
-- **Time needed:** Approximately 5 minutes to secure the site, 24 to 48 hours for the DNS changes to propagate
+- **Time needed:** Approximately 5 minutes to secure the site, and 24 to 48 hours for the DNS changes to propagate
 - **Tools required:**  DNS host administrator access

 For more information on prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).